dennoa/stateless-auth/README.md

 ### Default login options
 The default implementation for logging in with a username and password assumes the application holds a hash of the password as part of the user info (no actual password should be stored).
-It looks for a password property on the auth/login request and a passwordHash property on the user info model.
+It looks for username and password properties on the auth/login request and a passwordHash property on the user info model.
 (These names can be overridden).

 At a minimum, a custom findUser function must be provided.
 The default implementation calls back with an error reminding you to provide an implementation appropriate to your application.